 Most small businesses have trouble keeping cash flow steady at some point.
 That’s where business loan financing, like a term loan, can come in handy: taking out a loan can help you have working capital for business expenses so you don’t jeopardize your hard work.

-A term loan is a type of financing that provides a fixed sum of money to a borrower.
+A term loan is a type of financing that provides a lump sum of money to a borrower.
 The funds are repaid over a period of time at an agreed-upon interest rate.

 - Short-term loans